United States and the International Criminal Court: Barack Obama

-Donald Trump
+First presidency of Donald Trump

 In September 2018, President Donald Trump criticized the Court before the United Nations.
 In his speech condemning globalism and the over reach of international agencies, he drew parallels between the court and the United Nations Human Rights Council.

 So the United States took the only responsible course: We withdrew from the Human Rights Council, and we will not return until real reform is enacted.

 For similar reasons, the United States will provide no support in recognition to the International Criminal Court.
 As far as America is concerned, the ICC has no jurisdiction, no legitimacy, and no authority.
 The ICC claims near-universal jurisdiction over the citizens of every country, violating all principles of justice, fairness, and due process.
 We will never surrender America’s sovereignty to an unelected, unaccountable, global bureaucracy.

 In April 2019, the United States revoked the visa of the Prosecutor of the International Criminal Court, Fatou Bensouda, in anticipation of a later investigation into possible war crimes committed by U.S. forces during the War in Afghanistan; the investigation was authorized in March 2020.
-In June 2020, Donald Trump authorized sanctions against ICC in retaliation for the aforementioned case.
+In June 2020, Donald Trump signed Executive Order 13928 sanctioning ICC staff in retaliation for the aforementioned case.
 His Secretary of State Mike Pompeo called it a "kangaroo court".

 Joe Biden

-On 2 April 2021, President Joe Biden lifted the Trump-era sanctions against Bensouda and Phakiso Mochochoko, head of the ICC's Jurisdiction, Complementarity and Cooperation Division.
+On April 2, 2021, President Joe Biden lifted the Trump-era sanctions against Bensouda and Phakiso Mochochoko, head of the ICC's Jurisdiction, Complementarity and Cooperation Division.
 Secretary of State Antony Blinken issued a statement maintaining the country's "longstanding objection to the Court’s efforts to assert jurisdiction over personnel of non-States Parties such as the United States and Israel"; however, he added that "our concerns about these cases would be better addressed through engagement with all stakeholders in the ICC process rather than through the imposition of sanctions".

+Although not a member, Biden has welcomed the ICC's decision for the arrest warrant of the President of Russia Vladimir Putin and the Russian Commissioner for Children's Rights Maria Lvova-Belova on March 18, 2023, during the Russian invasion of Ukraine after it was discovered that Russia had deported children from Ukraine.

+When the ICC began considering arrest warrants for Israeli Prime Minister Benjamin Netanyahu and Defense Minister Yoav Gallant over Israeli war crimes committed during the Gaza war, Biden was opposed, denouncing the chief investigator's request for arrest warrants as "outrageous", pledging "ironclad" support for Israel.
+Secretary of State Antony Blinken said the Biden administration would work with the US Congress on potential sanctions against the ICC.
+On June 4, 2024, the U.S. House of Representatives passed a bill to sanction the ICC prosecutor; in September, U.N.
+Ambassador Linda Thomas-Greenfield stated the U.S. would not comply with any ICC arrest warrant for Netanyahu.